queil/rooz/README.md

 would otherwise receive your decrypted secret inside a container whose image and entrypoint it also controls. `vars` keep working everywhere, since they are not sensitive.

-:warning: A local path is not proof of authorship.
-Rooz trusts your `--config` file because you wrote it - it cannot tell that from a file you copied out of a repository you are opening, or one the repository's README told you to pass.
+:warning: Consent is a gate, not a review.
+Rooz cannot tell your own `--config` file from one you copied out of a repository you are opening, so releasing a secret to a configuration means you have read it.
 Never point `--config` at a file that came from the repository, and read a base layer before you include it.

 ### Secrets at rest